 - Federal Skilled Trades (FST)

-Candidates with a stronger profile would be chosen over candidates who meet the minimum requirements.
-The points will evaluate you based on:
+Candidates with a more assertive profile would be chosen over candidates who meet the minimum requirements.
+The points will evaluate you based on the following:

 - Age (You must be under 30 years of age)

 - Have at least three (3) years of professional work experience

 - Language test with a minimum of Canadian Language Benchmark (CLB) 7, either in English or French